aksanoble/songwang.io/content/about/index.md

 title: About
 date: '2017-08-06'
 ---
+Hello World!
+My name is Akshay Kanthi.

+I currently live in Bangalore, India.
+Welcome!

+I plan to document some of my ideas

 Hello, my name is Song Wang.

 I am a full-stack software engineer at [TuSimple](http://www.tusimple.com/), living in ~~Beijing~~, ~~Chengdu~~, ~~Yokohama~~, ~~New York~~, San Diego.